soraghallaigh/FH-Training-App-Sencha/README.md

 ## Step 2

 In the views directory create a view called 'Home.js' with the following code.
 This will create our Home panel that holds icons.
+The code comments below explain what each line is doing.

 	app.views.Home = Ext.extend(Ext.Panel, {
 	  title: 'Home',